lukassoo/ShellyExporters/README.md

 # ShellyExporters
-All Shelly Exporters for Prometheus that I have written.
+All Shelly Exporters for Prometheus that I have written or others have contributed.

-This is a repository where I keep all my Shelly Exporters and make them available for others that look for them.
-Other implementations were quite old and/or didn't give enough flexibility so I made my own in C#.
+This repository started with me looking to export my Shelly devices using Prometheus.
+Other implementations were quite old and/or didn't give enough flexibility, so I wrote my own in C#.

 Each exporter is available as a docker container